Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Introduction

-We extend prior work by~\citet{guts}, which leverages Thompson Sampling, for active search and provide the following contributions.
-First, we provide analysis for a multi-agent aerial team in real-world experiments whereas \cite{guts} deployed only a single aerial vehicle.
-We also incorporate goals from other robots when planning the next best action and provide an analysis of coverage as a function of time, which is important when the number of OOIs is \emph{a priori} unknown.
-The effects of communication are analyzed in real-world hardware trials and the OOI localization accuracy is also reported.
-Finally, we provide an efficient C++ implementation of the active search algorithm with Python bindings for ease of prototyping and deployment to hardware\footnote{\url{https://github.com/rislab/guts-sandbox}}.
+\textbf{Contributions:} We extend prior work in active search by~\citet{guts} and provide the following contributions.
+First, we modify the loss function to incorporate goals from other robots when planning the next best action and provide analysis for a multi-agent aerial team both in simulation and real-world experiments.
+We also analyze the effects of communication in real-world hardware trials and report the OOI localization accuracy.
+Finally, we provide an efficient C++ implementation of the active search algorithm with Python bindings for ease of prototyping and deployment to hardware.